Weil's Galois Descent Theorem from a computational point of view

 \section{Abstract}

-Let ${\mathcal K}<{\mathcal L}$ be a finite Galois extension and let $X$ be an algebraic variety defined over ${\mathcal L}$, that is, an algebraic variety defined over an algebraic closure ${\mathcal C}$ of ${\mathcal L}$ whose ideal is generated by polynomials with coefficients in ${\mathcal L}$.
-Weil's Galois descent theorem provides sufficient (and necessary) conditions for $X$ to be definable over ${\mathcal K}$, that is, to ensure the existence of an algebraic variety $Y$, defined over ${\mathcal K}$, and a birational isomorphism $R:X \to Y$, defined ver ${\mathcal L}$.
-Weil's original proof is hard to follow and it does not provide a method to compute $R$ nor $Y$ in an explicit manner.
-The aim of this paper is to give an alternative proof which is constructive in nature and which permits to construct such an isomorphism $R$ in an explicit manner.
+Let ${\mathcal L}/{\mathcal K}$ be a finite Galois extension and let $X$ be an affine algebraic variety defined over ${\mathcal L}$.
+Weil's Galois descent theorem provides necessary and sufficient conditions for $X$ to be definable over ${\mathcal K}$, that is, for the existence of an algebraic variety $Y$ defined over ${\mathcal K}$ together with a birational isomorphism $R:X \to Y$ defined over ${\mathcal L}$.
+Weil's proof does not provide a method to construct the birational isomorphism $R.$ The aim of this paper is to give an explicit construction of $R$.